-MaineDOT will prepare and submit to the Maine SHPO a National Register of Historic Places nomination for the previously determined eligible Brunswick Topsham Industrial Historic District (including National Register-eligible tenement housing).
+MaineDOT will prepare and submit to the Maine SHPO a NRHP nomination for the previously determined eligible Brunswick Topsham Industrial Historic District (including National Register-eligible tenement housing).
 The nomination will be prepared by a 36 CFR 61 qualified architectural historian with a specialization in industrial history.
 MaineDOT will submit qualified consultants to the Maine SHPO for approval.
 This nomination shall be developed in consultation with the staff of the Maine SHPO and shall meet the Maine Historic Preservation Commission's National Register Submission Guidelines, 2016.